 This pause in inspections means that any setting due to be inspected before the end of the last inspection cycle (1st August 2016 – 31st July 2020) will have been missed out, as will have newly registered settings who are normally inspected within 30 months of registration.
 This means Ofsted are currently having to play catch up and prioritise those settings most in need of an inspection, including:

-Ofsted will continue to prioritise inspections according to the above list.
-Beyond that, as part of their catch up plan, and their new inspection programme, Ofsted announced they were moving from a 4-year cycle to a new 6-year inspection window, meaning that settings will be inspected at least once within 6 years of their last inspection date.
+Following a short transition period over summer 2021 Ofsted moved from a 4-year inspection cycle to a new 6-year inspection window, meaning that settings are now inspected at least once within 6 years of their last inspection date.
 The timing of the actual inspection will be determined by:

 In September 2019, Ofsted introduced a new Education Inspection Framework with an accompanying Early Years Inspection Handbook.
 This is the guidance to the procedures that Ofsted will follow when inspecting settings.
 It still feels new as it had only been in use for a few months when inspections stopped.